CodingElec/Coding-Challenge-DesInter/README.md

 Build a CRUD system to manage user data, including name, email, and a list of calculated single digits with parameters and results.
 Each user shall have an email, name and list of results calculated for them.
-Each object form the result list shall contain the result and the calculation parameters.
+Each object from the result list shall contain the result and the calculation parameters.

 -> Memory Cache